JSSotola/WDMG/README.md

 |`exchange` | Currency exchange ||
 |`market` | The illegal marke  |not implemented|
 |`equipment` | Displays equipment    |See inventory|
+Note: For some of the commands you can use the first letter as a shortcut.

 Packages reguired to run: